ibexa/documentation-user/docs/creating_content_advanced.md

     Here you can view the details of each submission.
     You can also delete any submissions (for example if they were made while testing or contain spam).

-    The **Download Submissions** button enables you to download all the submissions in a .CSV (comma-separated value) file.
+    The **Download submissions** button enables you to download all the submissions in a .CSV (comma-separated value) file.

     ![Form Builder submissions](img/form_builder_submissions.png)